vbluemer/Homogenization_for_Damask/README.md

 ```
 If an installation of DAMASK does not exist on the system yet,  it can be installed into the conda environment.
 ```
-# Only use this when DAMASK is not installed yet
+# Only use this when DAMASK is not installed
-# to prevent compatibility issues
+# yet to prevent compatibility issues
 conda activate [environment_name]
 conda config --add channels conda-forge # Add the conda-forge channel conda install conda-forge::damask
 ```
 ## Usage
+To run a project, a `problem_definition.yaml` needs to be created. [test link](docs/examples.md)
 ## Context
 This project has been developed by Joppe Kleinhout in the context of pursuing a Msc degree in Mechanical Engineering at the University of Twente.
 Specifically as an internship at the Research chair of Nonlinear Solid Mechanics.